adrenlinerush/portscan/README.md

 # Portscan

 **IMPORTANT** Branch is incomplete.
-Opensearch is running without security in devcontainer and Makefile and Helm chart are not updated.
+Opensearch is running in the devcontainer but Makefile and Helm chart are not updated for kubernetes deployment.

 **Description:** An API that scans for open ports on a set of IP addresses.
 Results returned in json.
 Results persist and are stored in database for later retreival by ip or scan_id.
 Also, two scans may be compared via API.